Yogi invites leading private universities to invest in Uttar Pradesh

 “Tremendous opportunities in the education sector of Uttar Pradesh, which has a large young population...the private sector should make use of this opportunity, says CM

-LUCKNOW Chief minister Yogi Adityanath on Wednesday invited leading private educational institutes to invest in Uttar Pradesh, assuring them of all security and possible assistance to set up new universities in unserved districts.
+LUCKNOW Chief minister Yogi Adityanath on Wednesday invited leading private universities and higher education institution groups of the country to invest in Uttar Pradesh, assuring them of all security and possible assistance to set up new universities in unserved districts.

 Adityanath was interacting with chancellors, vice-chancellors, directors, chief executive officers and representatives of leading private universities and higher education institutions in India.